apathy-ca/tools-portal/EXAMPLE_TOOL_INTEGRATION.md

-# Example Tool Integration: D&D Character Generator
+# Example Tool Integration Guide

-This document demonstrates how to properly integrate a new tool into the Tools Portal using the D&D Character Generator as an example.
+This document demonstrates how to properly integrate a new tool into the Tools Portal using a generic example.

 ## Overview

 The Tools Portal uses a dynamic tool detection system that automatically discovers and integrates tools placed in the `tools/` directory.
-This example shows the complete integration process.
+This guide shows the complete integration process.

 ## Tool Structure